VarsityPlug0/CapitalXbot/CLIENT_BOT_IMPLEMENTATION_SUMMARY.md

 - Responsive and theme-compatible design
 - Works on both desktop and mobile devices
 - Adapts to light/dark theme modes
+- Detailed instructions for each feature with follow-up question support

 ## How to Use the Enhanced Telegram Bot